virendra71072/movieApi/README.md

-# Assignment for API to Product Information API (Create a new product, Get a single product, List the most view products, delete a product) Using Nodes
+# Assignment for API to movie Information API (Get a single movie, List the latest/popular movie) & also create a cron to update movie list from 3rd party service TMDB site  Using Nodes

 ### Dependencies
 Node, mysql